Skip to content

 Minimum nodes per cluster2 (for redundancy during maintenance or failure)

-Controller nodesExactly 2 per system — must have Tier 0 storage for vSAN metadata
+Controller nodesMinimum 2 per system (N+1 default); 3 required for N+2 redundancy — must have Tier 0 storage for vSAN metadata

 HA behaviorIf one node fails, its workloads migrate to the surviving node(s) in the same cluster